WiIIson/EMGFlow-Python-Package/docs/guide/examples.md

 # Examples

 This page demonstrates how to use EMGFlow with simple and more advanced examples.
+The examples can be ran by copying and pasting the code into a Python environment, ensuring the appropriate packages have been installed.

 ## Simple Examples

-The simple examples can run by copying and pasting the code into a Python environment.
-The only requirement is for the EMGFlow package to be installed

 ### Using Custom Filter Parameters